vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 ### Optionally add symlink option in composer.json

-I like to add install assets with symlinks, add this to "extra" in `composer.json` (don't forget your json comma!):
+I like to install assets with symlinks, add this to "extra" in `composer.json` (don't forget your json comma!):

 ```
 "extra": {